tamton-aquib/graveyard/README.md

 # graveyard
-Some of my small rust side projects
+Some of my small side projects in rust.

 ---
 #### line_count
-To line counts obv. <br />
+To count lines obv. <br />
 `status: complete`

 ---